Updated: June 2, 2025

 Additionally, be mindful of mortgage costs if you plan to obtain financing for your property purchase.

-There are many good reasons for buying property in Cascais, Portugal.
+There are many good reasons for buying property in Portugal, with Cascais standing out as one of the best locations.
 Some of these key advantages include:

 • There are no restrictions on foreign property ownership.

-• Investing in a dynamic market with a high return on investment potential
+• Investing in a dynamic market with a high return on investment and rental income potential

 • Low cost of living compared with other countries in Western Europe